pulsr-software/pulsr-software.github.io/content/english/about/_index.md

 Our technology is based on iterations on an innovative L-Band aperture array radiotelescope, adapted to pulsar observations (White paper under request).

-We are based in Lyon (France), PulSR was funded in 2022 by an Astrophysicist (Julien L. - CSO), and R&D Engineer (Alexis R. - CEO & CTO) and a Business Developer (Nicolas G. - CFO).
+We are based in Lyon (France), PulSR was funded in 2022 by an experienced team : an Astrophysicist (Julien L. - CSO), and R&D Engineer (Alexis R. - CEO & CTO) and a Business Developer (Nicolas G. - CFO).
 We are at pre-seed stage and currently developping the prototype.